Still Loving My Hollyhocks

 I was originally from Western Mass and now living in Florida.
 Your blog was a lovely reminder of all the beauty in that area at this time of the year – Thanks!

 Beautiful pictures!
 I hope I have a garden one day… (besides the potted plant sitting on my cement “deck.”
-I also love the picture for your Wordless Wednesday.
 I miss fall and it does me good to at least see pictures of trees changing color!

 what’s not to love?
 Beautiful.